yuygfgg/Vapoursynth-llvmexpr/README.md

 # Vapoursynth-llvmexpr

-A [VapourSynth](https://www.vapoursynth.com/) filter for evaluating complex, per-pixel mathematical or logical expressions.
+A [VapourSynth](https://www.vapoursynth.com/) filter for evaluating complex mathematical or logical expressions.
 It utilizes an LLVM-based JIT (Just-In-Time) compiler to translate expressions into native code.

+The plugin provides two main functions:
+*   `llvmexpr.Expr`: Evaluates an expression for **every pixel** in a frame, ideal for spatial filtering and general image manipulation.
+*   `llvmexpr.SingleExpr`: Evaluates an expression only **once per frame**, designed for tasks like calculating frame-wide statistics, reading specific pixels, and writing to frame properties or arbitrary pixel locations.

 `llvmexpr.Expr` is designed to be a powerful and feature-rich alternative to `akarin.Expr`.
 It is (almost) fully compatible with `akarin`'s syntax and extends it with additional features, most notably Turing-complete control flow and advanced math functions.
 See [Migrating From Akarin](docs/migrating_from_akarin.md) for a detailed comparison.